pawlstechnologies/giftpose-api/README.md

 * Object to or restrict processing
 * Withdraw consent at any time

-To exercise these rights, contact us at: [Insert Contact Email]
+To exercise these rights, contact us at: contact@giftpose.com

 ---